-Visit with a variety of animals including cattle, lambs, goats, chicks, bunnies and piglets.
+Visit with a variety of animals including cattle, lambs, chicks, and piglets.
 Compete in our Farm Yard Games, take a hay wagon ride around the country side, and learn more about farming and gardening.
 On weekends, listen to music in the Center Meetinghouse and meet guest teamsters from around New England.

 All week during Family Farm Fest, guests will thrill at "meeting" Laura Ingalls Wilder, of the "Little House" series, as portrayed by historian Melanie Stringer.
 Stringer provides research-based, factual information about Wilder, her husband Almanzo, daughter Rose, and their family and friends.
 Her in-character answers to questions from the audience will reflect Ms. Wilder's known activities, tastes, opinions, experiences, beliefs, and manners.

 Legendary folk musician Jeff Warner will perform on April 22-23.
 Warner is among the nation's foremost performer/interpreters of traditional music.
 His songs from the lumber camps, fishing villages and mountain tops of America connect 21st century audiences with the everyday lives and artistry of 19th-century Americans.